 - When Lex Luthor was president, one of the only good things he did was form the Human Defense Corps, sadly they only were in a Miniseries where in the last issue, they fought the invading forces of Hell and won.

 - The HDC has since been made part of General Lane's Project 7734, along with the K-Squad, a Cape Busters squad specifically aimed at ending "the Kryptonian threat" (ie, killing Superman and all his people).

 - The K-Squad appeared previously in a rather more reasonable context.
 Superman was mind controlled and they showed up to contain him while the Justice League tried to stop the person who had control of him.
 Their leader mentioned that deploying them cost millions of dollars for every minute they were active due to the incredible expense of weapons capable of stopping Superman.

 - One series featured a team made by Amanda Waller equipped with Kryptonite weapons.
 She made the questionable decision to fill it with people who had psychological problems and a personal grudge against Superman.
 They also had a Kryptonite Doomsday as the ultimate anti-Superman weapon.

-- One of Garth Ennis' first jobs for Marvel was the "What If?" comic Punisher Kills the Marvel Universe.
+- One of Garth Ennis' first jobs for Marvel was the "What If?" comic The Punisher Kills the Marvel Universe.
 Instead of mobsters, Frank Castle's family is killed in the crossfire of a brawl between superheroes and supervillains, and he reacts violently.
 A Secret Society of similar survivors and casualties of superpowered violence use their immense wealth and influence to keep Castle out of jail and killing all the supers he can.
-He kills them all, then himself.
+He kills them all, then kills himself.